Home Health Aide

 The following table lists how many home health aide/home attendant graduations there were in 2019-2020 for each degree level.

 |Education Level||Number of Grads|

 What Home Health Aide Majors Need to Know

-In an O*NET survey, home health aide majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to home health aide and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Home Health Aide Majors